-It is essential that you communicate, read and write with clarity and confidence in today's world.
-These subjects enhance your critical thinking skills and your confidence in tackling complex texts and ideas.
-Language is power and you need to garner as much of that as possible to fulfil your potential.
-A good grade in either of these subjects will open doors to any post-16 college course.
+It is essential that members of modern society can communicate, through reading, writing and speaking with clarity and cogency.
+These subjects enhance critical thinking skills and confidence in tackling complex texts and ideas.
+Language is power: pupils need to become as proficient as possible to fulfil your potential.

+A good grade in either of these subjects will open doors to any post-16 college course and opportunities beyond!